-The Board appreciates the importance of the Annual Meeting as a forum for our stockholders to express specific concerns and has carefully considered the stockholder proposal presented at the Company's 2017 annual meeting of stockholders.
-At this time, the Board believes that the plurality voting standard, upheld by the vote results at the Company's 2017 annual meeting of stockholders, continues to be in the best interests of the Company and our stockholders; however, the Board will periodically re-evaluate the merits of such a change to our Governance Documents.
+The Board believes that the plurality voting standard continues to be in the best interests of the Company and our stockholders; however, the Board will periodically re-evaluate the merits of a change to such voting standard.

 Director Independence

 Our Board is composed of a majority of independent directors in accordance with the NASDAQ listing requirements.
 All members of our Board, except Mr. Lipar, have been determined by the Board to be independent.
 In making this determination, the Board has affirmed that each of the independent directors meets the objective requirements for independence set forth by the NASDAQ listing requirements.
 The independent directors are Ryan Edone, Duncan Gage, Laura Miller, Bryan Sansbury, Steven Smith, and Robert Vahradian.
 Mr. Lipar is not independent because he serves as our Chief Executive Officer.